jocosocial/twitarr/rest_documentation.md

 ```

 #### Error Resposnes
-* status_code_only - HTTP 401 if user is not logged in as an admin
+* status_code_only - HTTP 401 if user is not logged in as tho or admin

 ### POST /api/v2/admin/announcements

 Creates a new announcement.
 Announcement will be displayed to users until the timestamp `valid_until`.

 #### Requires
-* logged in as admin.
+* logged in as tho or admin.
     * Accepts: key query parameter

 #### JSON Request Body